joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/12/10/climate/monarch-butterflies-endangered-species-list.html

 **As Teenagers, They Protested Trump’s Climate Policy.
 Now What?**\
-`Some young climate activists, who galvanized under Donald Trump’s first presidency, are taking a different approach to his second.`\
+`Some young climate activists who were galvanized under Donald Trump’s first presidency are taking a different approach to his second.`\
 https://nytimes.com/2024/12/10/climate/youth-climate-movement-sunrise.html

 **Hear the Best Albums and Songs of 2024**\